 In real-time communications, there are two types of noises: steady-state and transient.

 - Steady-state noises are environment sounds that are continuous and have negligible fluctuations within the period of observation.
 Typical examples include sounds generated by fans, air conditioners, vacuum cleaners, hairdryers, lawnmowers, etc.

-· Transient noises are impulsive, short-duration sounds, such as the sounds of keyboard strokes, mouse clicks, and barking dogs.
+- Transient noises are impulsive, short-duration sounds, such as the sounds of keyboard strokes, mouse clicks, and barking dogs.

-With the development of AI technologies, AI-powered noise suppression technologies have shown great advantages in suppressing transient noises.
+AI-powered Noise Suppression technologies have shown significant advantages in suppressing transient noises.

-With all these considerations in mind, ZEGOCLOUD has developed its own AI-powered noise suppression solution based on deep learning algorithms.
+With all these considerations in mind, ZEGOCLOUD has developed its own AI-powered Noise Suppression solution based on deep learning algorithms.
 Let’s dive into more details about this solution.

-, and music-focused scenarios are not its area of strength.
-It is included as a built-in component of ZEGOCLOUD’s voice and video solutions, such as voice chat room solution, live streaming solution, online classroom solution, and video call solution.
+This solution addresses transient noises in real-time voice communications and music-focused scenarios.
+It is part of the built-in component of ZEGOCLOUD’s voice and video solutions, such as voice chat room solutions, live streaming solutions, online classroom solutions, and video call solutions.

-Traditional ANS algorithms vs AI-based ANS algorithms
+Traditional ANS algorithms vs. AI-based ANS algorithms

-good upside is that it doesn’t need to be trained with labeled voice data and can deliver very predictable performance, while the downside is that it only fits for a limited number of scenarios.
-Unlike an AI-based algorithm, you cannot train a traditional algorithm to handle new scenarios that are outside of the scope of its original design.
+Compared to the AI-based ANS algorithm, the traditional ANS algorithm works very well in both human voice and music scenarios.
+However, it only fits for suppressing steady-state noises.
+The upside is that it doesn’t need training with labeled voice data and can deliver very predictable performance.
+The downside is that it only fits a limited number of scenarios.
+Unlike an AI-based algorithm, you cannot train a traditional algorithm to handle new scenarios outside the scope of its original design.